jeangarcia77/Covid-19-Data-Engineering-Project/README.md

 ### Step 4:
 * Since we did transformation according to the project requirement, the data in the new container in ADLS storage can be used for Machine Learning and Data Science purpose.
-Filly one more time we are going to use ADF to load the data into the SQL database, so that Data Analysts can query  data directly from the database by using PowerBi/Tableau or any other data visualization tool for analysis purpose.
+Finally, we are going to use ADF to load the data into the SQL database, so that Data Analysts can query  data directly from the database by using PowerBi/Tableau or any other data visualization tool for analysis purpose.

 ![](./Slides_and_Screenshots(Media)/PowerBi_ss.png)